The American Four Square Home – A Timeless Part of Haverhill’s Housing Inventory

 An American Four Square with Victorian embellishment.
 This home shows all the characteristics of the classic Foursquare home.

 The Four square colonials were very popular from the 1890’s through 1930.
 Many Boston suburbs found the Four Square as an urban staple.
-But the Four Square home was also very popular in the mid-west as well and was often called the Praire Box in the mid-west.
+But the Four Square home was also very popular in the Midwest as well and was often called the Prairie Box in the Midwest.

 The Four Squares Popularity

-No longer were acres of land needed for farming and the American Four Square fit the bill for small urban lots as the population transition from farming of the land to getting up and working at a mill or factory.
+No longer were acres of land needed for farming and the American Four Square fit the bill for small urban lots as the population transitioned from farming to factory and mill work.

 The Four Square filled a huge need.
 It was affordable, easy to build and was designed to fit on small urban lots.